 - MWL simply means modernising training.

 No. It is much more than modern training.
-It means a modern approach to learning at work – recognising and valuing all the ways that people learn at, through and for work as well as training, e.g, as they do their daily jobs, as well as on the Web.
+It means a modern approach to learning at work – recognising and valuing all the ways that people learn at, through and for work – not just in training, but as they do their daily jobs as well as on the Web.
 MWL means a new organisational learning mindset.